percona/percona-server/doc/source/performance/aio_page_requests.rst

 Multiple page asynchronous I/O requests
 =======================================

-I/O unit size in |InnoDB| is only one page, even if doing read ahead.
-16KB I/O unit size is too small for sequential reads, and much less efficient than larger I/O unit size.

-|InnoDB| uses Linux asynchronous I/O (``aio``) by default.
-By submitting multiple
+|InnoDB| supports simulated asynchronous I/O (``aio``) or the Linux Native
-consecutive 16KB read requests at once, Linux internally can merge requests and reads can be done more efficiently.
+asynchronous I/O subsystem.

+The |InnoDB| simulated system handles each aio request sequentially when the trigger is set to Logical Read Ahead (LRA).
+The |InnoDB| unit size is 16KB, the InnoDB page size, which makes this operation less efficient than a larger aio unit.

+By default, |InnoDB| uses the Linux Native subsystem, which buffers the aio requests and then submits the requests at one time to improve performance.

 `On a HDD RAID 1+0 environment
 <http://yoshinorimatsunobu.blogspot.hr/2013/10/making-full-table-scan-10x-faster-in.html>`_,
 more than 1000MB/s disk reads can be achieved by submitting 64 consecutive pages requests at once, while only
 160MB/s disk reads is shown by submitting single page request.

-With this feature |InnoDB| submits multiple page I/O requests.

 Version Specific Information
 ============================